 Established in 2005, Performance Equine Vets has grown into one of the largest clinics in the South Eastern United States.
 A state of the art Surgical Center, Critical Care Hospital and world class Reproduction Facility make Performance Equine Vets the only choice for professional horse owners and trainers seeking total care.

 Join us as we grow PEVS into the future.
 Be a part of our success!

-Applicants need to forward their Curriculum Vitae and cover letter with requested dates to:
+Applicants need to forward their Curriculum Vitae, Cover Letter, and Reference along with a photograph and requested dates to:

 Madeline Kent, Reproductive Coordinator